deckhouse/deckhouse/modules/021-cni-cilium/docs/README.md

 ## A note about Cilium work mode change

 If you change the Cilium operating mode (the [tunnelMode](configuration.html#parameters-tunnelmode) parameter) from `Disabled` to `VXLAN` or vice versa, you must restart all nodes, otherwise there may be problems with the availability of Pods.

+## A note about disabling the kube-proxy module

+Cilium completely replaces the functionality of the kube-proxy module, so it is automatically turned off when cni-cilium module is enabled.